NexPlayer/iOS-SDK/properties.md

  - Default: null
  - Values: Accurate language labels as Strings.
 For example, "eng" for English.

-> **Warning** To change any media streamwhilecontent is playing, the method `setVideoStream:audioStream:textStream:trackAttributes:` should be called instead.
+> **Warning** To change any media stream while content is playing, the method `setVideoStream:audioStream:textStream:trackAttributes:` should be called instead.

 > **Note** Accurate language labels (not the name of a text stream) should be used for the values of this property.